laserval/hydra-one-click/README.md

 A simple Hydra setup package

+1. Download the MongoDB distribution for your platform and put it in `mongodb/bin`

-Run start.sh/start.bat to launch the Hydra pipeline and dependencies.
+2. Run `start.sh`/`start.bat` to launch the Hydra pipeline and dependencies.

-Go to http://localhost:9090/hydra for the admin service REST endpoints:
+3. Go to `http://localhost:9090/hydra` for the admin service REST endpoints:

-/hydra/stages  -  GET the configured stages currently running
+  `/hydra/stages`  -  GET the configured stages currently running

-/hydra/documents/new  -  POST a new JSON document, see examples/documents
+  `/hydra/documents/new`  -  POST a new JSON document, see examples/documents

-Processed documents will end up in ./data
+Processed documents will end up in `data`